-Bangkok has seen higher air pollutants in recent years.
-Whilst these pollutants are at a level considered ‘safe’ for the majority of the year there are times when the PM 2.5 levels become ‘hazardous’, according to the World Health Organisation (WHO).
 At BEYC we use Air Visual Pro monitors to display real time data for PM2.5, CO2, Temperature and Humidity.
-This data is available for parents to check via our website.
+This data is available for parents to check via Air Visual App.
 Levels are monitored throughout the day and we act in line with our policy whenever pollutants become too hazardous.

 Socially and environmentally Responsible

-It is vital for children to understand the cause and effect that humans have had on the environment, how climate and wildlife have been permanently affected as well as wealth inequality around the world.
+It is vital for children to understand the cause and effect that humans have had on the environment and how climate and wildlife have been permanently affected.

-It is our goal to empower our children the with knowledge to make a difference in the world, reducing their own personal impact on the Earth but also in turn, to educate and influence others around them to do the same.
+It is our goal to empower children with the knowledge to make a difference in the world, reducing their own personal impact on the Earth and also in turn, educating and influencing others around them.